 Why should we study the ideal Carnot cycle if it is not practically possible?
 This is an obvious question in every mechanical engineer’s mind while studying thermodynamics or refrigeration and air conditioning topics.
 But Why?
 Here is the answer:

 We as human beings make machines to ease our work by utilizing the concepts of nature.
 Mankind always wants some kind of machine to help them work better and more efficiently.
-The tasks could be repetitive in nature and hence they need to run the machine as long as they want the work to be delivered.
+The tasks could be repetitive and hence they need to run the machine as long as they want the work to be delivered.

 Different processes make a cycle, and the repetition of these cycle by repeating processes again and again keep the machine running.
 In the real world, the processes are always real and with losses like friction, etc. The Carnot cycle is an ideal cycle that can be considered a benchmark cycle giving maximum efficiency in similar conditions.